-As described in Note 1(i) of our accompanying financial statements, our continuing viability and our ability to continue as a going concern and meet our debts and commitments as they fall due are dependent upon meeting the milestones under our Grünenthal GmbH and NovaQuest Capital Management, L.L.C. ("NovaQuest") agreements, and drawing on remaining funds under our Hercules Capital, Inc. ("Hercules") agreement, or entering into additional strategic partnerships for our product candidates, or equity-based financings.
+As described in Note 1(i) of our accompanying financial statements, our continuing viability and our ability to continue as a going concern and meet our debts and commitments as they fall due are dependent upon meeting the milestones under our Grünenthal GmbH or NovaQuest Capital Management, L.L.C. ("NovaQuest") agreements, or drawing on remaining funds under our Hercules Capital, Inc. ("Hercules") agreement.
+Alternatively, we may consider entering into additional strategic partnerships for our product candidates, or equity-based financings.